-While holidays can be joyous, we know they can also be quite stressful.
-However, for the more than 25 million Americans living with urinary incontinence, holiday travel can feel even more stressful.
+While holidays are some of the best times of the year, they can also be a source of stress for some.
+For more than 25 million Americans living with urinary incontinence, the idea of traveling may feel even more stressful.

-Top Tips for Holiday Travel with Catheters
+Top 6 Tips for Holiday Travel with Catheters

 Here are a few of our top travel tips if you use incontinence products, catheters, and other urological or ostomy supplies:

 The Transportation Security Administration (TSA) also has a comprehensive website that may help you with additional questions about what you can bring on board or pack in your checked luggage.

-- You might consider reserving an aisle seat on the airplane so that you can reach the bathroom quickly and without potentially disrupting other passengers when you need to get up and go.
+You might consider reserving an aisle seat on the airplane so that you can reach the bathroom quickly and without potentially disrupting other passengers when you need to get up and go.

-- If it’s a long flight, you could also wear protective undergarments that can manage any leakage or odor for your peace of mind.
+If it’s a long flight, you could also wear protective undergarments that can manage any leakage or odor for your peace of mind.

-- There are a number of useful smartphone apps for those who use catheters or are in wheelchairs, as well as apps that can help you find a public bathroom in a hurry, like SitOrSquatt and Where to Wee.
+There are a number of useful smartphone apps for those who use catheters or are in wheelchairs, as well as apps that can help you find a public bathroom in a hurry, like SitOrSquatt and Where to Wee.

 If you are concerned about hygiene while using your catheters in public restrooms, you may want to consider using a closed system catheter kit, or pack additional supplies such as gloves and antiseptic wipes.